Joe-Biden/Kerberos/README.md

 Disclaimer
 ---

-Any scripts contained within this collection are released with the MIT License. &break;Said License is included for your convienence, see LICENSE.
+Any scripts contained within this collection are released with the MIT License. <br />Said License is included for your convienence, see LICENSE.